AdobeDocs/experience-manager-65.en/help/assets/duplicate-detection.md

 ---
 title: Enable detection of duplicate assets
-description: Learn how to enable the detection of duplicate assets in AEM.
+description: Learn how to enable the detection of duplicate assets in Experience Manager.
 contentOwner: AG
 ---

 # Enable detection of duplicate assets {#enable-detection-of-duplicate-assets}

-If you attempt to upload an asset that exists in Adobe Experience Manager (AEM) Assets, the duplicate detection feature identifies it as duplicate.
+If you attempt to upload an asset that exists in Adobe Experience Manager Assets, the duplicate detection feature identifies it as duplicate.
 Duplicate detection is disabled by default.
 To enable the feature, do the following steps:

-1. Open the AEM Web Console Configuration page by accessing `https://[aem_server]:[port]/system/console/configMgr`.
+1. Open the Experience Manager Web Console Configuration page by accessing `https://[aem_server]:[port]/system/console/configMgr`.
 1. Edit the configuration for the servlet **[!UICONTROL Day CQ DAM Create Asset]**.
 1. Select the **[!UICONTROL detect duplicate]** option, and click **[!UICONTROL Save]**.